Chikage0o0/CreateOrigin/README.md

 # Welcome to the world of Create Origin!

+## Please use [HMCL](https://github.com/huanghongxun/HMCL/releases) to install and launch the modpack

 **This modpack is made for Chinese players**

 This is an modpack that fits the original experience and provides more fun in the game based on the original version.
 Whether you are a retirement, redstone or adventure player, you can find a piece of heaven here.